 It took almost two weeks to get used to working without trying to find a chair to sit on.
 I would start by reading up on email and social networks for about an hour before my back or legs would remind me to sit down.
-After two weeks I was able to do half-day, and after a month I would easily do full day, or about 8 hours without sitting.
+After two weeks I was able to do half-day, and after a month I would easily do a full day or about 8 hours without sitting.

 To arrange cables, I bought the Signum cable management (from IKEA), and as an extension, I went with the Summera workstation holder.
 It’s ugly, but at $19,99, I’m not really complaining since it’s mostly out of sight and seems sturdy enough.

 Up or down?

 The desk can be adjusted electrically.
-I typically keep the desk on up-right position and only lower it when I feel I really want to – or need to – sit down.
+I typically keep the desk on an upright position and only lower it when I feel I really want to – or need to – sit down.
 Even then it’s all too easy to leave the desk at a comfortable “I’ll just sit here and slouch”-position so I keep reminding myself to go back up whenever I feel too comfortable.

 The goal isn’t really to keep finding your limits by standing all the long in agony.
 For me, it’s really about minding the fact that after 20-odd years in IT, I’ve still got about 40 years to go (or so I hope).
 And if this small investment helps me in the long run, then it’s definitely worth it.

 Has it been worth it?

 After a couple of months, I’m immensely happy with the solution.
 Granted, the cabling could be neater, and I could use more space on the desk.
 Given the limited space and my conscious effort to work reasonable hours, the desk has been worth every penny.